WordPress is built for blogging. If you want to build a content-heavy website, then this CMS is going to be your best friend.

-Below you’ll learn the ins and outs of setting up your blog on WordPress.
+Below you’ll learn the ins and outs of how to start a WordPress blog.

 (Note: If you’d like to learn the ins and outs of WordPress, and the benefits of choosing this as your blogging platform, read our guide to “What Is WordPress?”
 But, if you’ve already chosen WordPress, and you’re ready to dig in and get started building your blog, read on. )

-Even if you’re a complete beginner and you’ve never even thought about building a website before, then this post is for you.
-We’re starting entirely from scratch and leaving no stone unturned, by the end of this post you’ll have a functional WordPress site, ready to publish your first post.
+Even if you’re a complete beginner and you’ve never even thought about creating a website before, then this post is for you.
+We’re starting entirely from scratch and leaving no stone unturned (we even included some how-to videos), by the end of this post you’ll have a functional WordPress site, ready to publish your first post.

 1. Set Up Your Web Hosting and Domain Name

-Before you start building your blog, there are a few things you’ll need to have in place: namely, a domain and hosting.
+The first things you need before you start building your WordPress blog are a domain name and web hosting.
 Without these two things, there’s nowhere to install WordPress and have a website that lives on the internet.

-To keep things simple, your domain name is what people will type into the address bar to access your website.
-While your host is where you’ll store your website’s files.
+To keep things simple, your domain name (or your web address) is what people will type into the address bar to access your website.
+While your web host is where you’ll store your website’s files.
 When someone types your domain name into the address bar, their web browser communicates with the server and displays your website’s files.
 In this case, those files will be your WordPress blog!

 First, head over to the HostGator Managed WordPress Hosting page.
 You’ll see that there are a ton of different packages to choose from: